pablojrl123/SSAMBS/README.md

 4) To build your project, simply run 'make' in the top-most directory of your project.

 ### Option B)
-Copy the 'SampleProject' directory and use it as a template for your project.
+Copy the 'SampleProject' directory and use it as a template for your project.</br>
-Your .cpp files go in 'SampleProject/src'
+Your .cpp files go in 'SampleProject/src'.</br>
-Your header files go in 'SampleProject/include'
+Your header files go in 'SampleProject/include'.</br>
-To build your project, simply run 'make' in SampleProject.
+To build your project, simply run 'make' in SampleProject.</br>